LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 3.  $\sum\U {i \in I}\rho \U i =1.$

-Partitions of unity are often used in differential geometry as follows
+Partitions of unity are often used in differential geometry as follows.

 1. Work in some open subset $\mathbb{R}^n$ (or the upper half space
 $\mathbb{R}^n\U +$ if our manifold has boundary) to prove the existence of some object $g$ with desired properties.

-2. Cover the manifold $M$ with coordinate charts $U\U \alpha$ and translate the euclidean result via the identification with
+2. Cover the manifold $M$ with coordinate charts $U\U \alpha$ and translate the Euclidean result via the identification with
 $U\U \alpha$ to obtain locally defined $g\U \alpha$.

 3. Obtain a globally defined object $g$ by using the partition of unity